 Please forward my blog to anyone who might be interested and post it on your Facebook, Twitter and other social media.
 To reprint any material, contact me for permission at: firstname.lastname@example.org.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.
 To opt out of receiving this blog, contact me at the aforementioned email address, let me know, and I’ll remove you from the list.

-Photo credit: Eric Kilby via Visualhunt / CC BY-SA
+Photo credit (modified by user): Eric Kilby via Visualhunt / CC BY-SA